swcarpentry/shell-novice/_episodes/07-find.md

 ~~~
 {: .output}

+Notice that the objects `find` finds are not listed in any particular order.
 If we change `-type d` to `-type f`,
 we get a listing of all the files instead: